rust-lang/rfcs/text/0000-llvm-asm.md

 All references to `asm!` inside the compiler will be changed to refer to `llvm_asm!` instead.
 `asm!` will become a simple (deprecated) `macro_rules!` which redirects to `llvm_asm!`.
 The deprecation warning will advise users that the semantics of `asm!` will change in the future and invite them to use `llvm_asm!` instead.
+The `llvm_asm!` macro will be guarded by the `llvm_asm` feature gate.

 # Drawbacks
 [drawbacks]: #drawbacks